GuriTheoChem/GuriTheoChem.github.io/docs/cv/cv.md

 Roemelt Group at Humboldt-Universität zu Berlin, Berlin, Germany

-- Worked as a developer for the HUMMR Program, which is devoted to conducting highly accurate and efficient multireference electronic structure calculations.
+- Worked as a developer on the HUMMR program, devoted to conducting accurate and efficient multireference electronic structure calculations.
 - Implemented Angeli et. al.'s QD-NEVPT2 method in the program.
 - Wrote the spin-orbit coupling module for calculation of spin-orbit coupling and $g$-tensors.